KongZ/piggy/README.md

 └───────────┘      └───────────┘
 ```

-Since the standalone mode does not use Piggy Webhooks thus the Pod must have a permission to read secrets from AWS Secret Manager.
+Standalone mode does not use Piggy Webhooks; therefore, the Pod must have permission to read secrets from AWS Secrets Manager.
-You need to setup AWS IRSA with at least this permission
+You need to setup AWS IRSA with at least this permission:

 ```yaml
 {